whlapinel/course-manager/cmd/data/lessons/lesson_264/slides.md

 Final Exam

 We will start at the designated time.

-The files will be located in lesson files on the course website.
+You will access the assignment on Canvas, called Final Exam.

 There are 10 bugs and/or missing lines.
 Fix/complete all, verify everything works, then submit your files as a .zip file.